Information for presenting at the IAH2023 congress

 - Catchment scale integrated surface water and groundwater studies

-- Critical zone sciences – a multi-disciplinary, cross-scale science
+- Critical zone sciences – a multidisciplinary, cross-scale science

 - Upscaling/downscaling techniques

-- Local-scale, pore-scale, and discreet scale
+- Local-scale, pore-scale, and discrete scale

 - Polycentric groundwater governance systems